Tejas-Sakpal/last-minute-revision/Tejas_Sakpal_DataEngineer_InterviewPrep.md

 - Delta Lake = ACID + schema evolution + time travel + MERGE on top of Parquet.
 - Unity Catalog = governance, 3-level namespace (catalog.schema.table).

-> Good luck, Tejas.
-Speak in specifics, lead with numbers, and tie every answer back to a real pipeline you built.